 “He’s fine.”
 Mama patted Emma on the shoulder.
 “He fell into a bit of Creeproot is all.”

-Emma’s skin crawled at the memory of when she’d discovered the irritating plant, itching bright red patches from the tips of her toes halfway up her thigh.
+Emma’s skin crawled at the memory of when she’d discovered the irritating plant, itching bright red patches from the tips of her toes halfway up her thighs.
 Mama’s salve had made the itching stop, but even air blowing across the spot hurt for a few days.
 “I don’t like Creeproot.”

 Mama pushed the door open and went inside, Emma behind her.
 “The root itself won’t bother anyone.
 It’s the sap inside.
 If the root doesn’t break, it won’t hurt you.”